-Parkinson’s Medications that Treat Motor Symptoms with Dr. Trevor Hawkins
+Parkinson’s Medications for Motor Symptoms

 We are on the cusp of making some really great discoveries especially with the potential to slow down the disease, reverse the symptoms and certainly the holy grail of coming up with a cure.

 The crux of the problem in Parkinson’s is the cell death of neurons in the brain that produce dopamine.

 In this episode with Dr. Trevor Hawkins, you will learn: